 4. Clean the Black Berkey filters in your sink

 Hold the elements under cold running water.
-You’re free to use mild dishwashing soap, but water will work fine.
+Do not use soap or detergent on the filter elements!
 Make sure the stem is pointing upwards and isn’t in contact with the stream of water.

 5. Use a Scotch Brite pad to scrub